 The rapid and effective identification and assessment of safety issues with medicinal products are dependent on early access to complete information.
 This is fundamental to Health Authorities (HA) and Marketing Authorization Holder’s (MAH) abilities to protect public health by taking appropriate action swiftly.

-In this regard, the HAs have an obligation to ensure guidance and regulations are enacted to govern Market Authorization Holders and ensure they understand implications of noncompliance with pharmacovigilance (PV) regulatory obligations that could result in potentially serious public health concerns and legal ramifications.
+In this regard, the HAs have an obligation to ensure guidance and regulations are enacted to govern Market Authorization Holders and ensure they understand implications of noncompliance with pharmacovigilance compliance obligations that could result in potentially serious public health concerns and legal ramifications.

 For many years, the Health Authorities have been working to facilitate MAH in meeting PV regulatory obligations.
 This includes the development of guidelines, organizing awareness programs, responding to enquiries, and electronic reporting.
 The HAs constantly monitor MAHs for non-compliance and take appropriate regulatory action when necessary.